housseindjirdeh/hdjirdeh.github.io/_posts/2017-09-16-progressive-angular-applications.markdown

 npm run precache
 {% endhighlight %}

-After a few minutes you should a similar output.

 ![Service worker output](assets/progressive-angular-applications/service-worker-output.png){: .article-image-with-border }

-It generated a `service-worker.js` file right in your root folder!
+It generates a `service-worker.js` file right in your root folder.
 You can see the output also includes the total size and number of assets that are cached.
 This corresponds to the total number of resources that your application shell contains.

 Furthermore, if you take a look at the actual file, you'll see logic that `installs` and `activates` your service worker.
 You can also find where it caches and returns requests (`fetch` event).

 Now this is all pretty cool and everything, but having the service worker in the root of our application isn't going to help us.
-This is because when you run a production build with the CLI (`ng build --prod`), it generates the compiled, bundled and minifed code in a `dist/` subdirectory which we deploy and host.
+This is because when you run a production build with the CLI (`ng build --prod` or `ng build --prod --aot`), it generates the compiled, bundled and minifed code in a `dist/` subdirectory which we deploy and host.
 We can update our `precache` script to make this happen.

 {% highlight json %}
 "scripts": {